Long Marston railway station: History

-The Oxford, Worcester and Wolverhampton Railway opened a single track branch line from Honeybourne to Stratford on 12 July 1859.
-Long Marston station was opened just south of the village.
-The OW&WR became part of the Great Western Railway, which in 1908 upgraded the route into a double-track main line.
+The Oxford, Worcester and Wolverhampton Railway (OW&WR) opened a single track branch line from Honeybourne to Stratford on 12 July 1859; Long Marston station was opened just south of the village.
+The OW&WR became part of the GWR, which upgraded the route into a double-tracked main line in 1908.

-In 1966 British Railways withdrew passenger services from Long Marston station.
-Freight services through Long Marston continued until 1976, when the track between Long Marston and Stratford was lifted.
+In 1966, British Rail withdrew passenger services from Long Marston station.
+Freight services continued until 1976, when the track between Long Marston and Stratford was lifted.